-The examiner will play you a tonic chord followed by a four bar chord sequence in the key of A major played to a guitar and drum backing.
+The examiner will play a tonic chord followed by a four-bar chord sequence in the key of A major played to a bass and drum backing.
 The sequence will be drawn from the I, IIm, IIIm, IV,V and VIm chords and may occur in any combination.
-The test may also contain iim7, iiim7 and vim7.
-You will be asked to play the chord sequence to the drum backing in the rhythm shown in the Grade 7 book.
+The test may also contain IIm7, IIIm7 and VIm7.
+Candidates will be asked to play the chord sequence to the drum backing in the rhythm shown in the Grade 7 book.
 This rhythm will be used in all examples of this test given in the exam.
-You will then be asked to identify the chord sequence you have played to the examiner.
-You will hear the test twice.
+Candidates will then be asked to identify the chord sequence they have played to the examiner.
+Candidates will hear the test twice.

 Each time the test is played the sequence is: count-in, tonic, count-in, chords.
-There will be a short gap for you to practise after you have heard the test for the second time.
-You will hear the count-in and tonic for the third time followed by a vocal count-in then you will play the chords to the drum backing.
+There will be a short gap to practise after the second playing of the test.
+Candidates will hear the count-in and tonic for the third time, followed by a vocal count-in, after which they will be required to play the chords to the drum backing.

-In this part of the exam you will be asked five questions.
-Four of these questions will be about general music knowledge and the fifth question will be asked about your instrument.
+In this part of the exam candidates will be asked five questions.
+Four of these questions will be about general music knowledge and the fifth question will be asked about their instrument.

-- The names of pitches - Any expressive musical marking found in the piece such as palm muting, accents, staccato, legato, slap (T) and pull (P) markings, and natural harmonics - Any dynamic marking found in the piece - One type of scale that can be used appropriately in the solo section of the piece you have played and its relation to the underlying harmony of the piece
+- The names of pitches - Any expressive musical marking found in the piece such as palm muting, accents, staccato, legato, vibrato - Any dynamic marking found in the piece - One type of scale that can be used appropriately in the solo section of the chosen piece and its relation to the underlying harmony of the piece

-The examiner will also ask you one question regarding your instrument.
-In Grade 7 you will be asked to explain and demonstrate:
+The examiner will also ask candidates one question regarding their instrument.
+In Grade 7, candidates will be asked to explain and demonstrate:

-- Where to find the same pitch on two different strings - The function of the volume and tone controls on your bass - The set up for the tone required for the piece you have played on the amp - How to achieve changes in tone in a song
+- Where to find the same pitch on two different strings - The function of the volume and tone controls on their guitar - The set up on the amp for the tone required for the chosen piece - How to achieve changes in tone in a song

-The candidate chooses to play 5 pieces lasting a maximum of 2 minutes 45 seconds each.
+Candidates choose to play five pieces lasting a maximum of 3 minutes 10 seconds each.
 There are no other elements in the Performance Certificate examination.

-- Grade Exam: 2 free choice pieces - Performance Certificate: 3 free choice pieces
+- Grade Exam: two free choice pieces - Performance Certificate: three free choice pieces